 Involucre - Broad, flattish, 1.8cm in diameter.
 Phyllaries imbricate, 4-5mm long, 1.4mm broad, green with scarious margins, sparse lanate externally mostly near apex.
 Apices sometimes appearing lacerate.

 Ray flowers - Ligules to 1.2cm long, 4-5mm broad, glabrous, truncate to emarginate at apex.
 Flowers fertile.
 Pappus none.
 Achene 2mm long (in flower), flattened to 4-angled.

 Disk flowers - Disk to 2.2cm broad and dome shaped when mature.
 Corolla 5-lobed, yellow.
 Tube to 3mm long, glabrous.
 Flowers fertile.
 Pappus none.
 Achene 2mm long (in flower), grayish-white, slightly 4-angled.
 Chaff of receptacle to 6mm long, flattened and scarious below in lower half, tapering to a terete-pointed yellow apex.

 Habitat - Waste ground, fields, moist woods, also cultivated.

 Origin - Native to Europe.

-Other info. - This is just one of the genus Anthemis that is recognized as "Chamomile" that people like to grow and brew for tea and other uses.
-The plant is not that common in the wilds of Missouri but is cultivated fairly regularly.
-The stems of the plant begin to lean as the plant gets to tall.
+Other info. - This is one of several plants recognized as "Chamomile" that people like to grow and brew for tea and other uses.
+The plant is uncommon in the wilds of Missouri but is cultivated fairly regularly.
+It is found sparsely and widely scattered across portions of the northern continental U.S. The stems of the begin to lean as the plants become tall.